ExcellentWish/first_ci_project/README.md

 # Cult Called Man
 My website [live here](https://)

-Project Portfolio 1- HTML and CSS Essentials - Code Institute.
+## Project Portfolio 1- HTML and CSS Essentials - Code Institute.

 The project will cover  my favorite music group.
-Its aim is to highlight there music, artistic style and music presence.
+Its aim is to highlight there music and social media presence.

 The idea of the project is to showcase there music to fans and newbies while making it as user friendly as I can.
 Cult Called Man an Irish retro pop rock group.
 I want to have a place were fans and newbies can get all of the bands music in one place as they are found on different websites online.
 I want to tell people of my favorite Irish band and let them listen to them and if they wanted they can sign up for a gig guide that would be sent to there email.